 The GSEP applies to all our subsidiaries and suppliers.
 Our suppliers are key partners and we aim to bring them with us on our sustainability journey.
 This is how we will be able to spread sustainable practices and ultimately improve the palm oil industry.

 We are committed to having traceable and transparent supply chains, and will offer support to suppliers, including independent smallholders, to adopt responsible social and environmental practices.
 At the same time, we have set up a grievance procedure for stakeholders to raise any concerns about our supply chain.
 The grievance list can be found on the GAR Sustainability Dashboard.

 As one of the first palm oil companies to adopt a sustainability policy, we know from experience that embedding sustainability in our operations requires continuous, sustained effort and adequate resource allocation.

 To ensure that the GSEP is properly implemented, we have invested additional resources and boosted the capacity of the Sustainability Department.
-Currently, there are about 130 personnel in the Jakarta Head Office overseeing various aspects of GSEP implementation, plus another 190 employees on the ground in our plantations.
+Currently, there is about 130 personnel in the Jakarta Head Office overseeing various aspects of GSEP implementation, plus another 190 employees on the ground in our plantations.

 The GSEP is fully supported by our top management.
-A Sustainability Committee chaired by Executive Director Jesslyne Widjaja, meets regularly to oversee and monitor implementation of the GSEP.
+A Sustainability Committee chaired by Executive Director Jesslyne Widjaja, meets regularly to oversee and monitor the implementation of the GSEP.
 The committee reports to the Chairman.